Fres Oquendo: Professional career

 Known as "Fast Fres" and "The Big O", Oquendo won his first 22 professional bouts, including impressive victories over Duncan Dokiwari, Bert Cooper, Clifford Etienne, David Izon, and Obed Sullivan.
 In 2002, while at his peak, Oquendo took on David Tua.
 Oquendo controlled the fight until the 9th round when Tua caught him with a series of heavy blows causing the fight to be stopped.
 Oquendo was noticeably unsteady on his feet after the stoppage and had to hold the top rope to stay upright.

 In 2003, Oquendo came from behind to KO Maurice Harris in the 10th, setting up a shot at IBF heavyweight title holder Chris Byrd.
 In a close fight, Byrd won a decision to keep his IBF belt.
 In 2004, Oquendo got another shot at a belt against WBA heavyweight title holder John Ruiz, losing by TKO in round 11.
 Oquendo then took 2 years off for surgery to repair a torn lab-rum, returning early 2006.
-Quick wins against Brazilian champ Daniel Bispo and then Javier Mora set up a fight against Evander Holyfield, which Holyfield won by unanimous decision on November 10, 2006 at the Alamodome in San Antonio, Texas.
+Quick wins against Brazilian champ Daniel Bispo and then Javier Mora set up a fight against Evander Holyfield, which Holyfield won by unanimous decision on November 10, 2006, at the Alamodome in San Antonio, Texas.
 He almost called off the fight as suggested by the UCLA Medical Center due to tonsillitis and strep-throat but decided to fight anyway.
 He again gained the WBC-WBO Latino belt in 2007, after defeating Dominique Alexander then following it up with a win against Cuban Elisier Castillo.
-In a grueling ESPN bout in Miami, Florida Oquendo out lasted Castillo.
+In a grueling ESPN bout in Miami, Florida, Oquendo outlasted Castillo.
 In late 2008, Oquendo lost a fight to James Toney on December 13, by split decision.
 He was deducted a point in the 8th round for a questionable rabbit punch, and the fight was labeled the robbery of the year.
 Oquendo was seen as winning by Versus viewers and by all press row.
-Versus analysts 115-113 & 116-112 respectively and compubox numbers had overwhelmingly favored Oquendo.
+Versus analysts 115–113 & 116–112 respectively and compubox numbers had overwhelmingly favored Oquendo.